AstitvaSinghal/ChatAppUI/README.md

 . use of Redux to store the conversations and faker to produce the chats . works well with medium and large screen devices

-The Application is hosted on https://hablar-5daaf.web.app/
+The Application is hosted on https://hablar-5daaf.web.app/ (firebase url)

 To run the project:-
 .
 Clone the repository